Timoses/vim-venu/docs/import.md

 - `shortcut`: Shortcut letter denoted with a preceding ampersand (&) in the menu name.
 - `submenus`: A list of menu entry dictionaries for submenus.
+A submenu entry has the same keys as its parent menu (i.e. this list).
 - `mode`: A dictionary of modes (`n`, `v`, `i`...) defined for this menu.
 Each mode value also keeps a dictionary where `flag` keeps the flag of mode and `cmd` keeps the command that will be executed when the menu entry is selected.